gapesasi/gapesasi/README.md

 ### Hello!
 My name is Gabriel Pereira👋
-- 🌱I'm currently studying web development to be a fullstack developer.
+- 🌱I'm currently studying as hard as I can to be a Java backend developer.
+- 🔨Although I want to be a backend dev, I have worked in real projects being fullstack using:

+  - React + NodeJs + Firebase
+  - React + NodeJs + MySQL
+  - Flutter + NodeJs + MySQL

 <br>

 <div align="center">